rasheed8/java_samples/README.md

 Reentrant Locks also offer a fairness parameter, by which the lock would abide by the order of the lock request i.e. after a thread unlocks the resource, the lock would go to the thread which has been waiting for the longest time.
 This fairness mode is set up by passing true to the constructor of the lock.

 ==
+Java 8 Funcional Interfaces:
+It should have only one abstract method. but it can have multiple static & default methods.